tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 3-paths: Counts the number of directories in the PATH
 4-global_variables: Lists all environment variables
 5-local_variables: Lists all local variables, environment variables, and functions
+6-create_local_variable: Creates a new local variable BEST with value School